ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Introduction

-CKEditor 5 can provide any WYSIWYG editor type.
-From online editors similar to Google Docs and Medium, to Slack or Twitter like applications, the CKEditor 5 editing framework provides solutions for every user, both customized and out-of-the-box.
-This modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM was written from scratch in ES6 with excellent webpack support.

 In this guide you will find the fastest and easiest way to run ready-to-use CKEditor 5 with minimal effort &ndash; running the editor from [CDN](https://cdn.ckeditor.com/).
 This is the fastest method that lets you set up a running copy of CKEditor 5 in literally seconds.
 CKEditor is hosted on servers spread across the globe &ndash; the scripts are loaded faster because they are served from the nearest locations to the end user.
 If the same version of CKEditor has already been downloaded (even on a different website), it is loaded from cache.
 Using CDN reduces the number of HTTP requests handled by your server so it speeds it up as well.

 <info-box>